amiteshsethi/Simple-Alarm-Clock/README.md

 # Vanilla-Alarm-Clock

+About --

-Simple and Plan ALarm Clock made using just Hml &amp; JS
+Simple and Plan ALarm Clock made using just HTML &  JS Bootstrap has been Used for a Seamless & Smooth User-Interaction and Experience .

 Input Instructions ---